 We will also actively extend our reach in the industrial chain, as the SMEs' businesses have been expanding and diversifying.
-Apart from the guarantee and SME lending businesses, we plan to establish a finance lease company in the first half of 2016.
+Apart from the guarantee and SME lending businesses, we plan to establish a finance lease company in 2016.

 As of the Latest Practicable Date, we had not yet identified any acquisition plan or target.